Diploma of Business Information Systems (DipBIS)

-The number of units undertaken in each semester can be varied to suit individuals, subject to the total duration of candidature not exceeding 3 years (6 semesters), and subject to any conditions as advised at the time of enrollment.
+- Full time study is normally 1 year’s duration.
+The number of units undertaken in each trimester can be varied to suit individual requirements and subject to any conditions as advised at the time of enrolment.

-The CRICOS-registered duration is 1 year of full-time study (2 semesters).
-Please note the part time mode is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia.
+- Please note that part time study is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia.

 Other learning resources include:

 APIC Library provides access to a comprehensive range of online information resources including e-books, journals, newspapers and videos.
 APIC has established physical libraries in both Sydney and Melbourne campuses with a wide range of print books.
 Each campus library also offers a comfortable and welcoming place to study with areas for individual or group work, desktop computers with internet access, and photocopiers for printing and copying.

 English language entry requirements

 All applicants from a non-English speaking background applying to any AQF Level 5 qualification at APIC must satisfy the following additional English language requirements:

 |IELTS Academic: overall band score of 5.5 or higher with no band below 5.0 in writing or speaking; OR|

 |IBT (Internet-based TOEFL): Overall score of 65 with a writing section minimum of 21 and speaking 18; OR|

 |Cambridge Certificate of Proficiency in English (CPE):Total score of 169 or over and with no band below 162 in writing and speaking;OR|